KANSAS CITY, Kan. — A high-level pitcher born and raised in KC is coming to the Kansas City Monarchs.

 Moats attended Park Hill High School in Kansas City, where he played football and basketball as well as baseball.
 The Royals drafted him in the 33rd round out of high school, but he elected to attend college.

-Moats got the call again in 2016, drafted in the 15th round by the Rays.
+Moats got the call again in 2016, drafted in the 15th round by the Rays out of Delta State University.
 Though he was a starter in college, he was moved to a bullpen role in the minors.
 He reached High-A in 2017 and was promoted to Double-A Montgomery the following year.

 Moats posted a 3.17 ERA in 2019 with Montgomery over 42 appearances, all but two out of the bullpen.